TwinFan/XPMP2/docs/Wake.md

 There's one specific case a plugin may want to consider, which is the transition between ground and airborne operation:
-There is no wake behind a taxiing wake because there is no lift produced.
+There is no wake behind a taxiing plane because there is no lift produced.
 Wake gradually appears during the take-off roll and fades during rollout after landing.

 If you want to simulate this you should override `XPMP2::Aircraft::GetLift()`.
-See LiveTraffic's `LTAircraft::GetLift()` for an example in its [`LTAircraft.cpp` file](https://github.com/TwinFan/LiveTraffic/blob/master/Src/LTAircraft.cpp), which take information as input that XPMP2 doesn't have but only the plugin that controls the aircraft in motion.
+See LiveTraffic's `LTAircraft::GetLift()` for an example in its [`LTAircraft.cpp` file](https://github.com/TwinFan/LiveTraffic/blob/master/Src/LTAircraft.cpp), which takes input information that XPMP2 just doesn't have access to, but only the plugin that controls the aircraft's motion.